harumiWeb/flet1.0alpha-pdf-compressor-app/README.md

 The app is released under the [AGPL-3.0 License](https://www.gnu.org/licenses/agpl-3.0.html), so please review the license before use.

+No source code modifications have been made to the GhostScript embedded in this application or the PyMuPDF library used in it.

 ## Features

 - Easy to use: Compress, extract pages, and merge `PDF` files with just a few clicks.